Holiday inspiration currently loading...

 £1195 per person in April & May, £1225 per person in May & October and £1275 per person in June through September.

 Price is based on two adults sharing ensuite accommodation for eight nights on a bed and breakfast basis in our selection of small guest houses, hotels and inns.
 Included is a half-day private guided walk in Exmoor with picnic lunch, a private guided tour of a Somerset cider farm and a boat trip off the Pembrokeshire coast as part of a small group.

-Car rental is not included but can be provided from around £25 per day – please do let us know if you’d like a quote.
+Car rental is not included but can be provided for a range of vehicles – please do let us know if you’d like a quote.

 We’d also be happy to arrange any inward or onward travel you may require, and perhaps a night or at the beginning or end of your holiday in any one of our specially chosen selection of properties throughout England and Wales.
 One of our team will be happy to create something specifically matched to your wishes.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.